🧡 Skip to main content🔍 Skip to search

 2 user logon Triggers

 Now, click the Add button again and add another User Logon & Logoff Trigger.
 Only this time configure the Trigger to execute the Task when any user: logs off.
-Click OK and see that the Triggers list now contains 2 User Logon & Logoff Triggers, one watching for user logons and the other for user logoffs.
+Click OK and see that the Triggers list now contains two User Logon & Logoff Triggers, one watching for user logons and the other for user logoffs.

 Configured this way, the Task will be triggered every time a user logs on or off.
 Now let us see how to write user logon & logoff data into a text file.
 Click the Next button in Task Wizard to go to the Actions tab.